ryanpickering/honours-research-project/updates/post4.1-nov-20.md

 5. Game experience as inclusive of lore: Ideas of "lore" need to be expanded when considering DF narrativization, which is based on game experience and in a way becomes the lore for specific gamess, worlds, etc. in lieu of game-controlled/created narrative.
 This can probably be extrapolated for AAA games as well: game-world, character interaction, archaeogaming ideas of environment, and the like.

+Alongside all of that, there are some general ideas that need to be fleshed out further within this project.
+Without expanding on them in depth, they are:

+* Bartle test
+* Historical thinking/consciousness as concepts
+* More narrativization
+* Archival theory
+* What to do with AAA games